bkieft-usa/jgi_integration/docs/analysis_parameters_explained.md

     Metadata column to use as the target variable.

-  * _max_features_

-    Maximum number of features to retain (integer > 0; default: 5,000)

   **none**

-  No feature selection is performed; all features are retained, up to the max_features limit.
+  No feature selection is performed.
+All features are retained, up to the max_features limit.

-  #### Parameters:

-  * _max_features_

-    Maximum number of features to retain (integer > 0; default: 5,000). _Warning_: currently, a limit still needs to be imposed even when no feature selection is performed due to memory constraints when calculating large correlation matrices/networks.
-The top features are selected in the order they appear in the data table.

-    _Note_: the max_features option during feature selection, which shows up in almost all modes, restricts the number of features that go into downstream correlation analysis and networking - this is designed to reduce the size and scale of calculations and should be set to a value lower than 10,000 when possible.

 ## 3. Feature Correlation